gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 Especially with the spatially extreme and spectrally minimal resolution UAV image data, a change in thinking must take place.
 It makes more sense to think in terms of objects or entities to be identified rather than classifying in terms of individual pixels.
 The basic principle of object-based image analysis (OBIA) is to segment first and then classify.

-The segementation process is algorithm-dependent but looks iteratively for similarities in space, structure and channel dimensions for grouping neighboring and similar pixels into objects.
-This segements are clasiefied in a next step using supervised training data.
+The segmentation process is algorithm-dependent but looks iteratively for similarities in space, structure and channel dimensions for grouping neighboring and similar pixels into objects.
+This segments are classified in a next step using supervised training data.